Privacy Policy

 De-identified health information

-We may de-identify your health information and use it to provide and improve the Services.
+We may de-identify your health information and use it to conduct research, provide and improve our services.

 Information collected by cookies